-Below you’ll be able to find the beta’s release date, information that has been announced about it so far and some more details about how to access the new content as and when it’s revealed.
+Below you’ll be able to find the open beta’s release date, information that has been announced about it so far and some more details about how to access the new content as and when it’s revealed.

-The beta for The Division 2 will be available to play between February 7-11 on PC, Xbox One and PlayStation 4 platforms.
-Ubisoft have officially released when players will be able to preload the demo, and the exact times at which it will start and begin.
+The open beta for The Division 2 will be available to play between March 1-4 on PC, Xbox One and PlayStation 4 platforms.
+Ubisoft have already released the official preload and start times for the open beta, including North America, Europe, Japan and Asia & Oceania.

 The sign-up option involves some simple steps.
 Select the platform on which you’d like to play the game – whether that be Xbox One, PS4 or PC.
 Sign in to a Uplay account.
 If you don’t have one already, simply sign up with them online.
 From there, confirm your email address and register your interest.